-Sea Power Ltd in collaboration with lead company MarkZero Prototypes LLC have once again won out by becoming DESIGN Stage winners in the USA DOE funded Wave-to-Water challenge.
+Sea Power Ltd in collaboration with lead company MarkZero Prototypes LLC has once again won out by becoming DESIGN Stage winners in the USA DOE funded Wave-to-Water challenge.

 Our team proposed a detailed design of a desalination system that uses wave energy alone and a novel transportable version of the Seapower Platform to provide clean drinking water for disaster relief and coastal communities.
 The smaller modular system, known as the MZSP Freshwater Production System, uses a series of high pressure, direct acting pumps to feed into a Reverse Osmosis plant on board the device, and pump this freshwater to shore.

-Learn how the DOE promote the innovation of novel technologies using prize funding here: https://youtu.be/JmbTYU38UU0?t=65
+Learn how the DOE promotes the innovation of novel technologies using prize funding here: https://youtu.be/JmbTYU38UU0?t=65